TheZackMatthews/Eide-Project-Tracker-App/README.md

 ## Development Workflow

 - **Backend**: All API-related code should go into the `backend` directory.
 Organize controllers, models, and routes accordingly.
-- **Frontend**: All UI components and pages should go into the `frontend` directory.
+- **Frontend**: All UI components and pages should go into the `project-tracker-client` directory.
 Organize components and services as needed.
 - **Storybook**: All component stories should be placed in the `storybook/stories` directory.

 ## Contributing